-Hand and power tools are to be operated according to manufactures' instructions and guidelines and appropriate Personal Protective Equipment (PPE) are to be worn.
-All hand and power tools will be kept in good condition with regular maintenance.
+Hand and power tools are to be operated according to manufacturers' instructions and guidelines, The required personal protective equipment (PPE) shall be worn.
+All hand and power tools shall be kept in good condition with regular maintenance.

 FIXED BLADE UTILITY KNIVES